learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added custom widgets to many of the tag settings (preventing potentially site-breaking tag values).
 - Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g. before or after a summer program).
 - Added a frontend user interface to add, remove, edit, and import line items.
+- Fixed text wrapping for the module questions on the new program and program settings pages.
+- Fixed some modules that were always being included by default (class change request module).
+- Added module questions for the Class Change Request, Moderator, and Student Acknowledgment modules.
+- Fixed a bug that occurred when no modules were selected.
+- Fixed a bug that caused an invalid calculation of the program admission cost.

 User search modules changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~